barend-erasmus/linux-demo/README.md

     1. Using passwords
     2. Using SSH keys
 3. Installing Redis on a Ubuntu Server
+4. Configure Redis as a Service
-4. Installing NGINX on a Ubuntu Server
+5. Installing NGINX on a Ubuntu Server
-5. More on APT-GET
+6. More on APT-GET
+7. Create a New Linux User
+8. Create SSH Key Pair
+9. Switching User in Linux

 ## Installing Redis on a Ubuntu Server